-LA's urban history may be shorter than East Coast and Midwest cities, but we have our iconic Los Angeles restaurants that have stood the test if time.
+LA's urban history may be shorter than East Coast and Midwest cities, but there are iconic Los Angeles restaurants that have stood the test of time.
 Some endure because they have awesome food, others because they have a unique venue or convenient location, and a few have all three.

 Here are the most historically iconic LA restaurants in order of when they were established.